 Pop had certain patients who called on the telephone at least once per day.
 Some called more than once.
 This was long before the invention of cellular phones, so he was contacted either on his office phone or on our home phone.
 The frequent callers to our home recognized my voice when I answered and would call me by name.
-Likewise, I could recognize them before they identified themselves and asked to speak to Dr. Moore.
+Likewise, I could recognize many of them them before they identified themselves and asked to speak to Dr. Moore.
 One of those regular callers was Mrs. Turner (not her real name), and her calls were regular and predictable.

-On this particular evening at precisely 6 PM, the phone rang and Pop answered.
+On this particular evening at precisely 6 PM the phone rang and Pop answered.
 Mom, Marilyn and I were seated at the table along with Pop, and our meal had already begun.
-By the tone of his voice and the words spoken, I could tell it was Mrs. Turner.
+By the tone of his voice and the words spoken I could tell it was Mrs. Turner.
 He spoke to her in a kind and patient voice, and whatever he said seemed to resolve her particular problem that evening.
 When he hung up the receiver I just couldn’t resist saying what I had thought for a long time but had never spoken out loud for our family to hear.
 “I can’t believe Mrs. Turner continues to call us at 6 every night knowing we are eating, and she is disturbing our meal.”
-I continued with my indignant commentary by saying, “I doubt she has ever had anything wrong other than being a needy, grouchy person!”
+I continued with my indignant commentary by saying, “I doubt she has ever had anything really wrong other than being a needy, grouchy person!”

-With my last words Pop held up his hand without speaking, and I knew that was his signal for me to be quiet and listen.
-He said, “I want you to know Mrs. Turner has put clothes on your back; food on our table and kept you in school.
+With my last words Pop held up his hand without speaking, and I knew this was his signal for me to be quiet and listen.
+He said, “I want you to know Mrs. Turner has put clothes on your back, food on our table and kept you in school.
 Whatever problems she may have, I don’t want you talking about her any more.”
 All I dared say was, “Yes sir.”
 There was dead silence at the table when Pop said, “Now let’s continue our meal.”